 Writer of fiction, mummy of three, red of the headed, appreciative drinker of all the wines.

 I grew up in Dartmouth, Devon where I caught an actual ferry to school and learned the skill of getting up, dressed, breakfasted and out of the door in under 30 minutes*.
 I then went to Royal Holloway University where I met my best friend, future husband and got a 2,1 in English and Creative Writing.
-Then my dad died and I went back ‘ome for a while, where I lucked upon a job as a local newspaper reporter and thus launched a wholly unexpected career in journalism.
-Sometime in my early 20s I took time out of the professional world to go to Cardiff University for my PGDip in Broadcast Journalism (I had the choice between newspaper, broadcasting or magazine journalism.
-After two years at the Kingsbridge and Salcombe Gazette I felt I’d somewhat ‘done’ newspapers, was absolutely clueless about working for magazines and was completely and utterly enamoured by the prospect of working in TV or radio).
-After duly studying and training as a TV and radio journalist, I went through a fairly depressing period of unemployment before finally landing a paid job as a reporter working for a (wait for it!) magazine.
+Upon returning to Devon in 2008, I lucked upon a job as a local newspaper reporter and thus launched a wholly unexpected career in journalism.
+A couple of years later I went to Cardiff University to study a PGDip in Broadcast Journalism (I had the choice between newspaper, broadcasting or magazine journalism.
+After two years at the Kingsbridge and Salcombe Gazette I fancied a break from newspapers, was absolutely clueless about working for magazines and completely and utterly enamoured by the prospect of working in TV or radio).
+After duly training as a TV and radio journalist, I went through a fairly depressing period of unemployment before finally landing a paid job as a reporter working for a (wait for it!) magazine.